HSLdevcom/OpenTripPlanner-data-container/README.md

 Downloads previous data from storage (env variable SEED_TAG can be used to customize which storage location is used) and then extracts osm, dem, and gtfs data and places it in the `data/seed` and `data/ready` directories.
 The old data acts as backup in case fetching/validating new data fails.
-The command uses the zipped contents of the latest build that built a complete graph (from prebuilt data or with no split build).
+The command uses the zipped contents of the latest build that built a complete graph (from prebuilt data or from a normal build).

 - `dem:update`